YaleSpinup/toker/README.md

 ## Usage

 Note that for all commands below you will need to replace `toker` with `go run main.go` unless you've compiled the code into a binary named `toker`.
-Before running, you may need to run `rm go.sum;go get -u ./..`
+You can get pre-compiled binaries from https://github.com/YaleSpinup/toker/releases.

 ```
 A very basic cli tool for dealing with UUID tokens.